WillCodeForCats/solaredge-modbus-multi/README.md

 Copy the `solaredge_modbus_multi` folder into to your Home Assistant `config/custom_components` folder.

 After rebooting Home Assistant, this integration can be configured through the integration setup UI.
+It also supports options, repair issues, and reconfiguration through the user interface.

 ### Configuration
 [WillCodeForCats/solaredge-modbus-multi/wiki/Configuration](https://github.com/WillCodeForCats/solaredge-modbus-multi/wiki/Configuration)